amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/notes.md

 - It really shows that Chapter one is my first publication.
 A little clunky.
 Buries the lead.
 Etc.
 - Do not love the organization of this paper!
-- My first experience writing a web-based visualization from scratch.
-Shout out to Emily Dolson for showing me how awesome web visualizations can be, for introducing me to D3js, and for letting me to pepper you with questions.
 - Did *not* yet know how to manage experiment code, data, and analyses well.

 ## Thoughts